bluesky66-dev/Pabau2/README.md

 * graphql-code-generator
 * Convert from 'next export' to full on next server with ssr (i'm not sure)
 * proper next i18n at build time
+* Install a working serverless adapter for NestJS
+* stylelint within eslint
+* eslint should capture tsc errors too
+* Create a bridge to our old LAMP app
+  1. generate jwt in php
+  2. ...?